tabreturn/tabreturn.github.io/_posts/2020-02-26-thonny_and_p5.md

 ## Thonny

 If you haven't heard about [Thonny](https://thonny.org/), it's a Python IDE catering to any beginners looking to dabble in Python.
 Thonny offers a quick and easy way to get coding in Python.
 In a downloadable zip file, less than 30 MB in size, you get a neat editor bundled with Python (version 3.7 at the time of writing).
-The user interface is stripped back, but you can display several extra panels, like a panel to list your variables, an outline panel for your functions, an object inspector, an interactive debugger, a shell, a plotter, and more.
+The Thonny user interface is stripped back, but you can display several extra panels, like a panel to list your variables, an outline panel for your functions, an object inspector, an interactive debugger, a shell, a plotter, and more.
 It's multi-platform (Windows, Mac, Linux), open-source, and there's a *portable* version too.

 ## Portable Applications